-10 Leprechaun Trap Craft Ideas
+DIY Leprechaun Trap Ideas

 Her class read The Night Before St. Patrick's Day and made a class trap.
 She told me about it after school and asked to make one at home too.
-I just love the idea of using making a colorful trap door craft as a fun tradition to make with the kids.
+I just love the idea of making a colorful trap door craft as a fun tradition with the kids.

-There are several ideas below with different products to build with, but I am going to share a short supply list below that is great for having on hand to get your kids started!
+There are several ideas below with different products to build with and a short supply list below that is great for having on hand to get your kids started.
 Use these designs for inspiration!

-Great supplies for your Leprechaun Trap Crafts:
+Great supplies for Building Leprechaun Traps:

 - Green tissue paper, construction paper, or wrapping paper